Occupational Therapy Schools in the Reno Area

 - Students who are interested in completing a 2-year program and becoming an occupational therapy assistant can enroll in courses at Sacramento City College.
 The school, located about 134 miles from downtown Reno, offers an associate's degree in the field.

-- Situated around 212 miles from central Reno, Samuel Merritt University offers a master's degree program for aspiring occupational therapists.
+- Situated around 212 miles from central Reno, Samuel Merritt University offers a doctoral degree program for aspiring occupational therapists.

 - Dominican University also offers a master's degree in occupational therapy as well as a combined bachelor's/master's program option.
 Students can find the campus roughly 213 miles from Reno's downtown area.